 If you’re traveling out of state, keep in mind that rules can vary from state to state.
 Here is some information regarding how this works in California:

 “…it’s a moving violation.
-You are suppose to slow down until you can safely pass.
+You are supposed to slow down until you can safely pass.
 CA police have said they are “unlikely” to ticket for straddling the double yellow but are in no way obligated to hold to that.
 As a motorist I wouldn’t risk it.
 As a cyclist I appreciate you looking out for my safety.”

 “…the double solid-yellow does not mean you cannot cross it for any reason.
 Exceptions are allowed for an obstruction in the roadway (no, a cyclist is not an obstruction…it is part of the traffic flow).”